-Recently, I walked into my favorite fast food restaurant and saw a sign on the door advertising open positions.
+Recently, I walked into my favorite fast-food restaurant and saw a sign on the door advertising open positions.
 Front and center on the sign was a statement of the benefits new hires could look forward to three weeks of annual PTO, 401k matching, and comprehensive health, vision, and dental coverage.
 My immediate thought was “wow.”
 The era has passed when fast food jobs were reserved for high school summer cash.
 Now, they’re fully-fledged positions with serious benefits on the scale of any major SaaS company.

 To maintain long-term employees, this is the strategy you absolutely need to adopt.
 Promoting employee wellness starts with providing the benefits that matter most to your team.
 Wellness also has a lot to do with the company culture you create—both on a company-wide scale and at the level of each individual franchise.
-Actively promoting work-life balance with your policies will go a long way toward creating an “employee first” culture at your restaurant.
+Actively promoting a work-life balance with your policies will go a long way toward creating an “employee first” culture at your restaurant.

 #2: Invest in your managers first

 According to Gallup’s State of the American Manager report, 50% of surveyed employees have left a job because of a bad manager.
 If you’re facing a severe downturn in employee retention, it’s safe to say that management may have something to do with it.
 Take a real, honest, hard look at the people you’re hiring or promoting into managerial positions, and see if they’re succeeding.